fabaff/high-rack-warehouse/docs/UseCases/ReadMe.txt

 - Open Browser
 - Choose website "https://www.draw.io"
 - On website click "File", "Open", "Search"
-- In PopUp-Window choose file whis you want to edit (*.xml)
+- In PopUp-Window choose file which you want to edit (*.xml)
 - Click "Open"

 How to save as graphic: